 Magnets & Dogs Don’t Mix

 Magnets are usually not toxic—that’s the good news!
 However, they can cause some other nasty problems.
 Not only can they be a choking hazard, or cause irritation in the digestive tract, they can also become lodged in the intestines, which can lead to a bowel obstruction.
 This is a life-threatening medical problem.
 The more magnets a dog eats, the higher the risk of them causing serious issues for your pet, especially if two magnets connect within your pets digestive system.
 This can lead to very serious problems as the blood supply will be cut off for your dog’s digestive system, which can cause life threatening effects.

-Even so, the vet may recommend watching your dog for the next few days for any signs that he may not feel well.
+Your vet may recommend watching your dog for the next few days for any signs that they are feeling unwell.
 These could include vomiting, diarrhea, bloating, abdominal pain, etc. If you notice these symptoms, your fur baby may still have the magnet inside them or or have complications from eating the magnet such as stomach irritation.
 He’ll then need to see the vet for further treatment.

 My Dog Swallowed More Than One Magnet

 Do not induce vomiting inducing vomiting at home is never safe as the risk of choking is very high.
-If your dog has swallowed more than one magnet, consider this a medical emergency.
-Get him to the vet as soon as possible.
-When you both get to the vet, they will conduct a physical exam, and will order lab work and imaging (such as X-rays).
-The x-rays will show where the magnets are inside your dog’s digestive tract.
+If your dog has swallowed more than one magnet, this may be a medical emergency and your vet should be immediately contacted.
+When you both get to the vet, they will conduct a physical exam, and may order lab work and imaging (such as X-rays).
+The x-rays can show where the magnets are inside your dog’s digestive tract.

 To avoid this problem, it’s best to keep all magnets out of your dog’s reach.
 And if you have young children, then the magnets can cause similar problems if swallowed.
 Ideally, all magnets should be placed up high where your furry friend has no way of reaching them.